 It was always a tricky question.
 So much depends on home design, comfort challenges, and other factors.
 And like many things in life, we often have to compromise when it comes to home comfort.

 When Daikin designed their VRV system for residential use, they gave me the ability to adapt their system components to fit your home’s exact needs.

-Daikin knows when we come into your home, we likely have to integrate your new equipment with an existing gas furnace.
+Daikin knows when we come into your home, we likely have to integrate your new equipment with existing ductwork.

 And, this is where Daikin jumped to the head of the line.
-They’re the first HVAC manufacturer to design a heat pump that can we can integrate with a ductless heat pump and run them both off the same outdoor unit!
+They’re the first HVAC manufacturer to design a gas furnace that we can integrate with a ductless heat pump and run them both off the same outdoor unit!
 This is an absolute gamechanger.